SVCE-ACM/A-December-of-Algorithms/README.md

 ### **December 14 - Ceaser Cipher**
 - **Problem**
   - There is a specific code in which after the encoding process is done each of the characters are moved by a certain position.
-  - The number of positions by which they are moved is given by the number of characters that are present in the given word.
-  - This problem requires you to take the input string and encrypt it according to this system and add an decrypting algorithm
+The number of positions by which they are moved is given by the number of characters that are present in the given word.
+This problem requires you to take the input string and encrypt it according to this system and add an decrypting algorithm.
+In the case of the last few alphabets it should move back again to the first (z->a)
 - **Example #1:**
   ```
   Input: and